 What is just as important to me, though, is that the friendships that I keep are good for me.
 “Good” can mean a nice feeling that I have when ending a phone conversation.
 But what I have come to learn, is that “good” friendships can also be measured by my weight.

 Did you know that research indicates that your friends being obese doubles your risk of becoming obese yourself?

 It might seem bizarre — surely, weight gain is not contagious.
 But come to think about it, it makes perfect sense to me.
 Humans are social creatures after all, and we adapt to our environments.

-Just have a look at history and all of the crazy behaviour which has spread like fire after being normalised by a few initiators.
+Just have a look at history and all of the crazy behavior which has spread like fire after being normalized by a few initiators.
 As the saying goes: It is no measure of health to be well adjusted to a profoundly sick society.